 "That'll do for all of them," Eva said, a short while later, glancing at Ryouko, engaging in a bit of rare open speech.
 Far above them, Misa and the others in her group engaged in the gruesome work of executing the squid infantrymen that Gracia had mind‐controlled—she simply didn't have the stamina necessary to maintain control much longer.

-"That was pretty good job back there, rookie."
+"That was a pretty good job back there, rookie."

 Ryouko looked back at the other girl, who was peering into the chasm with a serious expression.
 "Rookie"—no one on the team had called her that since the earliest simulations, but she knew why it made sense to use the term now.
 She didn't really know Eva well—not as well as Juliet, Annabelle, or Gracia, anyway—but they had been part of the same team, which meant that even if they hadn't socialized much, Ryouko still respected her.
 Strange, that she thought herself closer to the taciturn Juliet, even if they had hardly ever spoken.